The New Era of Individual Agency

 AI outputs are probabilistic and can contain errors.
 The ability to evaluate AI-generated work - to separate the good from the inadequate - remains a crucial human skill.

-In high-stakes domains like healthcare or infrastructure, the probabilistic nature of AI means that human expertise and accountability remain essential.
-The highest-value AI applications in these fields augment rather than replace human judgment.
+In high-stakes domains like healthcare or infrastructure, human expertise and accountability remain essential.
+The highest-value AI applications augment rather than replace human judgment.

 The Path Forward: Embracing Agency

-3. Build technical literacy - not necessarily deep expertise, but enough understanding to use AI tools effectively
+Not deep expertise, but understanding to use AI tools effectively

 • Value and reward individual agency